Structure-preserving numerical schemes for Lindblad equations: Numerical examples

-while we vary $g$ and the common value of $\alpha = \beta = \gamma$ in the numerical experiments.
-Moreover, we truncate the dimension of the photon field to $10$ (therefore, the dimension of the composite quantum system is $20$).

-In \figref{fig::conv_atom_photon}, we present the averaged terminal error $\ee_{\rho_0} \bigl[\ttnorm{(\NA)^{N}(\rho_0) - e^{\lbop T}(\rho_0)} \bigr]$ in log scale with respect to $N$ for various schemes $\NA$ and for several sets of parameters.
-The expectation $\ee_{\rho_0}[\cdot]$ is approximated by $10$ randomly generated density matrices $\rho_0$ in tensor product form (namely, initially, the atom and the photon field are not interacting with each other).
-From \figref{fig::conv_atom_photon}, the orders of convergence for various schemes in \eqref{eqn::sp_alg} are validated.
-Besides, we could observe that when $N$ is small, $\NAARG{2,\text{RK}}$ could lead into unphysical results, whereas the structure-preserving schemes do not suffer from such an issue.
-When $N$ is large, $\NAARG{2,\text{RK}}$ appears to have smaller error prefactor for the terminal error, compared with the second-order structure-preserving schemes \eqref{eqn::sp_alg}.
-When the coupling strength is smaller (that is, values of $\alpha$, $\beta$ and $\gamma$), the performance of structure-preserving schemes \eqref{eqn::sp_alg} appears to be relatively better, by comparing \figref{fig::conv_atom_photon_1} and \figref{fig::conv_atom_photon_2}.
+where $\alpha$, $\beta, \gamma$, $\nu$ are non-negative constants, and the parameter $\eta\in[0,1]$.
+For our purpose of numerical experiment, we set the parameters as $\omega = \Omega = g = 1$, $\nu = \eta = 1/2$, and choose $\alpha = \beta = \gamma$.
+We truncate the dimension of the photon field to $2, 5, 10$ (therefore, the dimension of the composite quantum system is $\dimn=4$, $10$, $20$ respectively).
+In \figref{fig::conv_atom_photon}, we present the averaged terminal error $\ee_{\rho_0} \bigl[\ttnorm{(\NA)^{N}(\rho_0) - e^{\lbop T}(\rho_0)} \bigr]$ with respect to $N$ for various schemes $\NA$ and for several sets of parameters.
+The expectation $\ee_{\rho_0}[\cdot]$ is approximated by $5$ randomly generated density matrices $\rho_0$ in tensor product form (namely, the atom and the photon field are initially not interacting with each other).
+In \figref{fig::conv_atom_photon}, the orders of convergence for various SP schemes are validated.
+We can observe a similar phenomenon that SP schemes have relatively better error scaling prefactor when the interaction strength is smaller.